stfc-sciml/e2e/case1/README.md

 ### Compiling from Source

 You'll need to install Relion and ctffind on your machine.
+Please follow the installation instructions below:

  - [Relion installation instructions](https://github.com/3dem/relion#installation)
  - [Ctffind installation instructions](https://grigoriefflab.umassmed.edu/ctffind4)

-And the Relion executable commands will need to be visible on the PATH.
+Finally, make sure that the Relion executable commands are visible on the PATH.

 ## Running benchmarks